Cotter45/noder/README.md

 - Works with **MOST** Express.js middleware
   - I've tested it with a few different options, though I can't guarantee it will work with all of them
 - Easy to add your own middleware
+- Small script included to generate boilerplate controllers, handlers, tests and validators for a resource
+  - run with
+    - ```npm run generate```
+  - The script will prompt you for the name of the resource
+  - It will then create all folders and files for basic CRUD inside the routes dir
+  - It will NOT automagically add this new router / resource to the main router
 - FAST
   - wrk -t4 -c300 -d30s http://localhost:8000/api
 ```typescript